dialer, ivr, pbx, crm, sms, software features

 If you want to setup multiple lines, you need to repeat the steps to create additional extensions.

-Please note that Voicent software does not need extra software (like x lite softphone) to make VOIP calls.
-Voicent software is configured as a softphone when used with a VOIP service.
+Please note that Voicent software does not need extra software (like X-lite softphone) to make VoIP calls.
+Voicent software is configured as a softphone when used with a VoIP service.